Dalmatians have existed for hundreds of years and have played a variety of roles in human society.

 - Vegetables – Peas, Lentils & Spinach

-- Game Meats – Venison, Pheasant or Rabbit
+- Game Meats – Venison, Pheasant, or Rabbit

-However, others, such as Peas and Organ meat may be significantly more difficult to avoid as these are commonplace in many dog food formulas especially those that are considered premium or high-quality.
+However, others, such as Peas and Organ meat like Liver, may be significantly more difficult to avoid as these are commonplace in many dog food formulas, especially those that are considered premium or high-quality.

-However, we have done significant research into this subject and highly recommend checking out our Best Dog Food Without Peas article for a detailed breakdown of the best approach to avoid Peas and the best recipes available.
+However, we have done significant research into this subject, and we therefore highly recommend checking out our Best Dog Food Without Peas article for a detailed breakdown of the best approach to avoid Peas and the best recipes available.